-The switch follows an earlier agreement in January between Saudi Arabia and the OCA to delay staging the Games at Trojena after Riyadh moved to push back the ski-resort’s completion.
-A source at the Saudi Olympic Committee told Reuters the kingdom still aims to host the Games in the future and that the delay could provide time to develop a winter-sports culture.
+The change follows an agreement reached in January between Saudi authorities and the OCA to postpone hosting at Trojena after Riyadh delayed completion of the ski-resort.
+A source at the Saudi Olympic Committee told Reuters the kingdom still intends to host the Games in the future and views the postponement as an opportunity to foster a winter-sports culture.

-The postponement compounds challenges for Neom, a flagship of Crown Prince Mohammed bin Salman’s Vision 2030.
-The project — which includes ambitious plans for mirror-encased, kilometer-spanning structures and other large developments — has faced repeated delays and questions about feasibility amid rising costs and weaker oil revenue.
-Observers say Riyadh has had to reassess several major projects due to budgetary pressures and construction setbacks.
+The setback adds to broader challenges for Neom, the high-profile centerpiece of Crown Prince Mohammed bin Salman’s Vision 2030.
+The sprawling project — which includes ambitious plans for large, mirror-clad structures and other major developments — has encountered repeated delays, rising costs and questions about feasibility amid weaker oil revenues.
+Observers say Riyadh has been reassessing several large-scale projects because of budgetary pressures and construction setbacks.

 Edited by: Zac Crellin